 “If you choose U of T – any campus, doesn’t matter, St. George, Mississauga or Scarborough – you are going to get a lot of great experiences and you will meet with many people from different countries.”

-When Vinicio Corral Gutierrez decided to leave his home in Mexico City to attend university abroad, his first thought was to try his luck with U.S. colleges.
+Born in Mexico City, Vinicio Corral Gutierrez attended high school in San Diego – so when it came time for university, his first thought was to try his luck with U.S. colleges.

 Then a friend suggested Toronto.